opensafely-core/ehrql/DEVELOPERS.md

 This generates 10k examples and takes ten or fifteen minutes to run.
 When developing this, I (Ben) only ever saw one problem that took more than 10k examples to uncover, so that's pretty good as a check.

-We should schedule longer runs from time to time to make sure that we're not missing anything.
+A scheduled GHA runs overnight with 40,000 examples to make sure that we're not missing anything.

 You can get Hypothesis to dump statistics at the end of the run with `--hypothesis-show-statistics`, or (more usefully) dump some of our own statistics about the generated data and queries by setting `GENTEST_DEBUG=t`.